rydzynskim/rydzynskim.github.io/README.md

 ## My personal webpage :)

-As the only contributer I guess I'm just documenting this for my own reference.
+As the only contributer, I guess I'm just documenting this for my own reference.

 ### Linting and Prettier